brychan1298/Sketring/README.md

 - Composer
 - Node.Js

-Now you can follow steps below:
+Now you can follow steps below 	:runner: :

-1. Download the .zip of this project or clone this project via an IDE like Visual Studio Code
+1. Download the .zip of this project or clone this project via Visual Studio Code
 > git clone https://github.com/brychan1298/Sketring.git

-2. Next, you can open the project on the IDE and then open the terminal.
+2. Next, you can open the project on the Visual Studio Code and then open the terminal.
 Now, we will do some configuration on the terminal so you can run our project :star_struck:

 3. Run command `copy .env.example .env` for windows or `cp .env.example .env` for macOs.
 Now, you have environment of our project and can change it freely.

 4. After that, you can run `composer install` to install all composer packages used in this project.